 We are a clinical stage immuno-oncology company focused on discovering and developing novel immunotherapeutic products for the treatment of cancer with an expertise in infectious diseases that drives specific opportunities.
 Our portfolio includes small-molecule and biologic immuno-oncology product candidates intended to treat a wide range of oncology indications.
-We have two small-molecule product candidates currently in clinical development that target key immune checkpoints: GDC-0919, in partnership with Genentech, Inc., a member of the Roche Group, or Genentech, and indoximod.
+We have two small-molecule product candidates currently in clinical development that target a key immune checkpoint pathway, navoximod (GDC-0919), in collaboration with Genentech, Inc., a member of the Roche Group, or Genentech, and indoximod.
 These product candidates are IDO pathway inhibitors and focus on breaking the immune system's tolerance to cancer.
-Additionally, our biologic product candidates are based on our proprietary HyperAcute® Cellular Immunotherapy technology, which is designed to educate the human immune system.
-We have two HyperAcute Cellular Immunotherapy product candidates in clinical development, tergenpumatucel-L and dorgenmeltucel-L for patients with advanced lung cancer and melanoma, respectively.
-We believe that our immuno-oncology technologies have the potential to lead to multiple product candidates, targeting a wide range of oncology indications that could be used either alone or in combination with other therapies.
+Additionally, our biologic product candidates are based on our proprietary HyperAcute® Cellular Immunotherapy technology, which is designed to educate the human immune system to attack cancer cells.
+We have two HyperAcute Cellular Immunotherapy product candidates in clinical development, tergenpumatucel-L for patients with advanced lung cancer and dorgenmeltucel-L for patients with melanoma.
+In addition to our core immuno-oncology programs, we are using our expertise in infectious diseases to develop vaccines against Ebola in collaboration with Merck, Sharp and Dohme Corp., or Merck, and the Zika virus.